Skip to main content

 Sizing the chain

-Diminishing returns after 3 entries — by the time you’ve burnt ~60s trying three providers, the latency budget of the original call is gone and the client has probably given up.
-Use chains of 2-3 for latency-sensitive traffic; longer chains are fine for batch/offline.
+Diminishing returns after 3 entries.
+With the default timeout_ms=30000 and max_attempts=3, the worst-case wall-clock to exhaust the chain is ~90s; the latency budget of the original call is gone well before then and the client has probably given up.
+Use chains of 2-3 for latency-sensitive traffic and lower per-entry timeout_ms if you need a tighter total budget; longer chains are fine for batch/offline.